How to Break Free From People Pleasing

 People pleasing is not a character flaw.
 It is a learned response — one that made sense at some point, in some context, as a way of staying safe, staying connected, or staying loved.

 For many women, it began in childhood.
-In environments where conflict was dangerous, where needs were unwelcome, where being easy was rewarded and having opinions created problems.
+In environments where conflict was uncomfortable, where needs were unwelcome, where being easy was rewarded and having opinions created tension.
 The lesson was absorbed early: make yourself palatable, and you will be okay.

 By adulthood, the strategy has become so automatic that most people pleasers do not experience it as a choice.
-It simply is how they are.
 The smile that appears before they can stop it.
 The yes that comes out before the no forms.
 The apology that arrives before anyone has even complained.

 People pleasing is not generosity.
 Generosity comes from abundance — from a genuine desire to give.
 People pleasing comes from fear — from the belief that your worth depends on what you are willing to do for others.